Firecrawl Review: Web Context for AI Agents (130k Stars)

 | Large site crawl | 10,000 | 28m | 10,000 |

-The credit cost lines up with the published rate of one credit per page on the pricing page.
+The credit cost lines up with the published rate of one credit per page on the pricing page (opens in a new tab).
 Speed was good, and it scaled in a straight line, a 10,000-page crawl cost roughly 100 times a 100-page one in both time and credits.
 We didn't run into rate limiting during testing.

 Context API